jorijnsmit/aivd-kerstpuzzel-2019/README.md

 # AIVD Christmas Puzzle 2019 (Assignment 8)

-To test whether assignment 8 of the AIVD Christmas puzzle 2019 had a Nash equilibrium, we wrote a genetic algorithm from scratch in Python to simulate a population of other participants.
+To test whether assignment 8 of the AIVD Christmas puzzle 2019 had a (Nash) equilibrium, we wrote a genetic algorithm from scratch in Python to simulate a population of other participants.
+We wanted to see if evolving this population of strategies would converge to an "ultimate" strategy.

 After 2000 generations out of a population of 1500, we found:
 - no equilibrium was reached
 - the average of all winners of each generation was (almost) a linear increase across the envelopes (`[1, 3, 5, 7, 9, 11, 13, 15, 17, 19]`)
 - a winning strategy should at least be able to beat this average
 - this assignment is at least just as psychological as it is mathematical!

+Results have not been published yet.

 ```
 >>> df.describe()